Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 held while in transit.
 As such, they are neither intended nor suitable for any longer-term storage of data.
 ENA expects any given data file to remain in a data upload area for no longer than __2 months__ before the instruction is given by the user to submit the file.
-ENA reserves the right to routinely delete any data files that persist in them for more than 2 months.
+Accordingly, ENA reserves the right to routinely delete any data files that persist in them for more than 2 months.

 ENA place no absolute limit within the 2-month period on the total volume of user data that may exist in a data upload area at any one time.
 However, ENA